totaljs/modules/Miscellaneous/console/readme.md

 # Installation

-With this module __you can control a whole application__.
+With this module __you can control the whole application__.
 The module contains real-time console with textbox for performing custom commands.

 - download and copy `console.package` into the `/packages/` directory __or create a definition with:__